flora515/sarcasm-project-report/README.md

 ## Introduction

+Sarcasm presents a challenging computational task, due to the inherent discrepancy between the literal expression and intended implication, known as the word sense disambiguation (WSD) problem (Chen et al., 2024).
+The accurate detection of sarcasm is crucial for various Natural Language Processing (NLP) applications, including sentiment analysis, where sarcasm can drastically skew results, as well as opinion mining and broader social media analysis.

+- granularity/context

-Differentiating between the literal and the intended meaning of a text remains a challenging task in Natural Language Processing.
-This so-called word sense disambiguation (WSD) problem (Chen et al., 2024) can affect the quality of sentiment analysis by concealing the actual attitudes and opinions of the author. **The goal of this project is to automatically detect sarcasm in our Reddit dataset, identify typical characteristics of sarcasm, and explore the topics that sarcastic comments focus on.**
+**The goal of this project is to automatically detect sarcasm in our Reddit dataset, identify typical characteristics of sarcasm, and explore the topics that sarcastic comments focus on.**

 [Open the Topic Modeling Dashboard](index.html)

 ## Dataset

 For fine-tuning a sarcasm detector, we used data that was gathered by Khodak et al. (2017) for their paper ["A Large Self-Annotated Corpus for Sarcasm"](https://arxiv.org/abs/1704.05579).
 It contains a balanced number of labeled sarcastic and non-sarcastic comments, containing a total of 1,010,826 entries.
-The labels were retrieved from Reddit users annotating their sarcastic comments with "/s".
+The labels were retrieved from Reddit users annotating their sarcastic comments with "\s".
 The dataset, specifically the 'train-balanced-sarcasm.csv' file we worked with, can be accessed [here](https://www.kaggle.com/datasets/danofer/sarcasm/data) on Kaggle.

 We detected and analyzed sarcasm in the [Webis-TLDR-17 dataset](https://huggingface.co/datasets/webis/tldr-17).
 It contains 3,848,330 preprocessed Reddit posts, including their author, subreddit and self-annotated "too long; didn't read" (TLDR) summaries.
 The dataset was created using the authors' "tl;dr" annotations to obtain labels for automatic summarization training.
 A more detailed description can be found in [this paper](https://aclanthology.org/W17-4508.pdf) by Völske et al. (2017).